Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Regularly Analyzing Engagement Rates

 Email engagement rate measures how users interact with campaigns.
 These rates include open rate, click rate, and replies.
-High engagement means users find emails interesting and useful, helping keep messages out of the spam folder.
+High engagement means users find emails interesting and valuable, helping keep messages out of the spam folder.

 It helps to study: